PinJui/CS_T0828_HW2/README.md

 Then put all training and validation images inside `JPEGImages`

-And also generate `train.txt` and `valid.txt` which writes the pure filename **(no path names)** of the trainging images and validation images
+And also generate `train.txt` and `valid.txt` which writes the pure filename **(no path names)** of the training images and validation images

 #### Step 2: Install mmdetection

-Suppose the python enviroment is set(including installation of pytorch, cython and cuda etc. Then `cd` to your working directory and run `git clone https://github.com/open-mmlab/mmdetection.git` to install the mmdetection.
+Suppose the python enviroment is set.
+Then `cd` to your working directory and run `git clone https://github.com/open-mmlab/mmdetection.git` to install the mmdetection.

 Then run command
 ```